shantielparker/shantielparker/README.md

 - 👋 Hi, I’m @shantielparker
 - 🐧 I’m interested in Learning to code, Analytics, Photography and Writing!
-- 💻 I’m currently learning JavaScript!
+- 💻 I’m currently learning React and more!
 - 💞️ I’m looking to collaborate on a new project!
-- 📫 How to reach me shantielparker@yahoo.com=
+- 📫 How to reach me shantielparker@yahoo.com

 <!---
 shantielparker/shantielparker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.